n3wc/titapjoy/README.md

 TiTapjoy
 ========
+I needed to add tapjoy to an android app so i wrapped thier sdk up for titanium; figured others could use it as well.

-Tapjoy Advertiser SDK - Android - v9.0.1 for Appcelerator Titanium
+Tapjoy Advertiser SDK - <b>Android</b> - v9.0.1 for Appcelerator Titanium

     var TiTapjoy = require('ti.tapjoy');